Kong/kong-dist-cloudformation/README.md

 ###  2) Kong with Postgres DB

-Provisions Kong resources with user provided Cassandra seed nodes in a new VPC or existing VPC.
+Provisions Kong resources - including the necessary Postgres database - in a new VPC or existing VPC.

 | Region            | HVM AMIs                                                           | PV AMIs                                                          |